DNScale Infrastructure and EU Operations

 DNScale's EU operating model is built around three principles:

-1. EU domicile and EU governing law
+1. Estonian EU domicile and governing law

 2. EU authoritative serving as a deliberate option

 The EU anycast network exists so customers can keep authoritative DNS serving and operational governance in European jurisdictional space when they need to.
-Many DNS providers offer "EU presence"; fewer offer EU/EEA-only authoritative serving locations.
-DNScale gives you both — choose the EU network if you need European serving locations, the Global network if you need worldwide low latency, the combined EU_GLOBAL set if you need both with EU-preferred routing.
+Internet routing still depends on third-party networks, so this is an authoritative-serving and governance option rather than an end-to-end packet-path guarantee.
+Choose the EU network if you need European serving locations, the Global network if you need worldwide low latency, and the combined EU_GLOBAL set if you need both with EU-preferred routing.

 3. Engineering operations independent of any larger group